Spinal osteoarthropathy: Causes

-Spinal osteoarthropathy is genetic, carried by parents and passed on to their offspring.
-Another known cause of this disease is a vitamin B12 deficiency in the reptile, which can be treated by injecting its food with a vitamin supplement.
+The condition is most frequently observed in captive snakes and is thought to have a multifactorial etiology involving advanced age, chronic mechanical stress, obesity, inadequate husbandry, previous trauma, and, in some cases, infectious spondylitis or metabolic bone disease.
+Clinically, affected animals may present with reduced spinal flexibility, reluctance to move, localized swelling, pain on palpation, or progressive neurological deficits when vertebral remodeling results in spinal cord compression.
+Diagnosis is primarily based on diagnostic imaging, with radiography revealing osteophyte formation, vertebral ankylosis, irregular articular margins, and spondylotic changes, while computed tomography provides superior assessment of osseous proliferation and the extent of spinal canal involvement.[ Divers SJ, Stahl SJ (eds.).
+Mader's Reptile and Amphibian Medicine and Surgery.
+3rd ed.
+Elsevier; 2019.]
+Treatment is generally conservative and focuses on optimizing husbandry, weight management, analgesia, and anti-inflammatory therapy, although surgical intervention may be considered in selected cases with severe neurological compromise.

 Housing

 A reptile with spinal osteoarthropathy does not require a large vivarium.
 Like all vivaria it needs to be heated according to the particular reptile's needs, with a dark hiding area (e.g. a log or dark box), normal substrate and clean water for the reptile to access.
 It is advisable not to have anything too high for them to climb because the reptile's ability to hold onto branches (for example) is restricted; floor space is more important.
 It is best not to keep them with a tank-mate (especially a healthy one), since bullying may occur.